MatthewWid/Whirl/doc/documentation/classes.md

 	**String** `canvas` - Selector for an HTML5 `<canvas>` element.
 	**String** `canvasWidth` or `cW` - Width in pixels to resize the canvas element to.
 	**String** `canvasHeight` or `cH` - Height in pixels to resize the canvas element to.
-	If a canvas width or height value is not given then the canvas will not resize.
+	If a canvas width or height value is not given then the canvas will not be resized.
 	**Function** `setup` - Called *after* the game has finished setting up (Called with the `didSetup` event).
-	**Funtion** `update` - Called when the game will update - *before* the update loop occurs each frame.
+	**Funtion** `update` - Called when the game will update - *before* the update loop occurs each frame (Called with the `willUpdate` event).
+	**Array** `assets` - Array of assets to be loaded before the game is started.
+Implicitely calls the asset manager's `.load` method.
 </span>

 <span class="tI tI-1">